Easy Strawberry Cake

 Combine: While running the hand mixer on low speed pour dry ingredients into wet ingredients and mix until batter is fully combined and smooth.
 Just be careful to not over-mix!

-Bake: Pour batter into prepared cake pans and bake for 20-23 minutes until an inserted toothpick comes out clean.
+Bake: Pour batter into prepared round cake pans and bake for 20-23 minutes until an inserted toothpick comes out clean.
 Allow the cake to cool for 5-10 minutes then remove the cake from the pans and place on a wire rack to cool completely.

 Make frosting: While cake is cooling make frosting by whipping butter, vanilla and strawberry puree together with a hand mixer or a stand mixer.
 Add powdered sugar one cup at a time, whipping on medium speed until fully combined and creamy.